5 from 28 votes

 I recommend spreading the pecans on a rimmed baking sheet and baking in a 350F oven for about 7 minutes.
 Ovens can vary tremendously in actual temperature so stay nearby and check them frequently.
 You can shake the pan a few times to help them toast more evenly.

 Use salted butter: A rich, caramel-like sauce like pecan praline sauce benefits from some salt.
-If you are unsure of how salty you like it, leave out the additional ¼ teaspoon of salt until it has cooled a bit and you can taste it.
+If you are unsure of how salty you like it, leave out the additional ¼ tsp of salt until it has cooled a bit and you can taste it.

 Combining sweeteners: I talk about this frequently, as I have found that for a gooey consistency, a mix of sweeteners is best.
 Swerve Brown gives it that rich, brown sugar flavor, whereas BochaSweet keeps it softer and it won’t re-crystallize.

-If you can’t get Swerve Brown, try using any granular erythritol sweetener and 1 teaspoon molasses.
+If you can’t get Swerve Brown, try using any granular erythritol sweetener and 1 tsp molasses.
 If you can’t get your hands on BochaSweet, you can use allulose or xylitol instead.
 Be sure to keep xylitol away from dogs as it’s incredibly toxic to them.

 Reheating the sauce: As it cools, the sauce will thicken significantly, especially if you put it in the fridge to store it.
 But it re-heats nicely.
 I don’t recommend the microwave for this, as the butter tends to separate out.
 Simply add some to a small saucepan over low heat until it’s runny again.